Dejphon Chansiri: Sheffield Wednesday

 On 1 November 2024, the club was again placed under a registration embargo for failing to pay HMRC for the second year in a row, with the tax bill paid on 14 November.
 Cashflow problems recurred later in the season, with players and club staff not being paid on time in March and May.

 In June 2025, Sheffield Wednesday was charged by the EFL with several breaches of regulations relating to payment obligations.
 Chansiri was also charged with "causing the club to be in breach of EFL Regulations despite his commitment to fund their cash requirements".
 On 4 June, the member of parliament for Sheffield South East, Clive Betts accused Chansiri of holding the team "hostage" and urged potential buyers for the club to come forward.
 The club was also barred from carrying out any transfers or loans involving a fee in the summer 2025 window and the two 2026 transfer windows.
 Players' wages were again unpaid in June 2025; some players handed in their notice, as permitted when players' wages are delayed in two consecutive months.

 In August 2025, Sheffield Wednesday fans held a large protest against Chansiri before and during the match against Leicester City at the King Power Stadium.
 Fans stayed outside the stadium during kick-off, deliberately leaving empty seats, while a large banner that reads “SWFC for sale – enough is enough” was left on the empty seats.
 On 4 October 2025, second-bottom Wednesday were humbled 5–0 at Hillsborough by Coventry City in a game interrupted by fans entering the pitch to protest against Chansiri's ownership after wages were not paid on time for the fifth time in seven months.
-The Sheffield Wednesday Supporters Trust led a boycott of all sales of merchandise and food and drink sales inside the ground to starve Chansiri of any further funds to try and hasten his exit and also urged fans to boycott the sale of "early-bird" season ticket sales.
+The Sheffield Wednesday Supporters Trust led a boycott of all sales of merchandise and food and drink sales inside the ground to starve Chansiri of any further funds to try to hasten his exit and also urged fans to boycott the sale of "early-bird" season ticket sales.

-The SWFC Supporters Trust called for a full fans boycott of the Middlesbrough game on 22 October 2025.
+The SWFC Supporters Trust called for a full fans boycott of the home game against Middlesbrough on 22 October 2025.
 With this game being broadcast live on Sky Sports it was a perfect opportunity to highlight the cause and struggles of the fans against Chansiri which was deemed a success, with the majority of the 7,081 crowd being made up of Middlesbrough's travelling support.
 Protest images against Chansiri's ownership were also projected onto the exterior of the stadium.

 On 24 October 2025, Sheffield Wednesday announced that it had been placed into administration, being automatically docked 12 points as a result.
 This effectively ended Chansiri's 10-year ownership of the club.
 On the same day, seats spelling out his name in the North Stand seats at Hillsborough were in the process of being removed.
+On 1 December 2025, Chansiri was prohibited from being an owner or director of any EFL club for a period of three years.